 Garlic Butter Sirloin Steak Ingredients

-- Garlic—freshly minced, please and thank you.
+- Garlic — freshly minced, please and thank you.
 While the pre-minced stuff is great, fresh garlic that you mince yourself will have stronger flavor, and we want that in this steak recipe.
+And much more flavorful than garlic powder.

-- Lemon—we’re using the zest of a single lemon, and it gives a little pop of citrus and acidity to the butter!
-SO good.
+- Lemon — we’re using the zest of a single lemon, and it gives a little pop of citrus and acidity to the butter!
+SO good without being tart.

-- Fresh parsley—you need a lot of this and more for garnish.
+- Fresh parsley — you need a lot of this and more for garnish.
 Be sure to chop it up finely for the butter.
+Fresh herbs make all the difference.

 - Make the garlic butter.
 Combine the softened butter with the minced garlic, chopped parsley, lemon zest and kosher salt in a medium bowl.